 - Ensure all changes to employee hierarchies and attributes are time effective.

-Why does your Sales Performance Management platform require a Workforce Management element?
+Why does your Sales Performance Management platform require a Workforce and Capacity Management element?